dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-postgresql-v2.md

 ---

 {{% alert title="Note" color="primary" %}}
 This is the v2 of the PostgreSQL state store component, which contains some improvements to performance and reliability.
+New applications are encouraged to use v2.

 The PostgreSQL v2 state store component is not compatible with the [v1 component]({{< ref setup-postgresql-v1.md >}}), and data cannot be migrated between the two components.
 The v2 component does not offer support for state store query APIs.